zardra/nuclide/docs/_docs/languages/hack.md

 // Put code here that loads context into the environment.
 For example, you can use PHP's require to
 // import function and variable bindings, which will then be available via the REPL.

-xdebug_break(); // Pauses the runtime's execution when xdebug mode is enabled.
+xdebug_break(); // Pauses the runtime's execution when XDebug mode is enabled.
 ```

 Now when you debug your Hack or PHP project, the Nuclide Debugger will also make a separate